Peter Stöger: Borussia Dortmund

 On 10 December 2017, Stöger was appointed as successor to Peter Bosz to coach Borussia Dortmund until the end of the season.
 Some colleagues found taking on this challenge a couple of days after leaving Köln, a little hard.
 With BVB sitting eighth in the league table, Stöger stabilized the team, his squad including young players such as Manuel Akanji and Jadon Sancho, as well as Sergio Gómez.
 At the end of the season, BVB finished fourth, qualifying for the UEFA Champions League on the final matchday.
 He left Dortmund on 12 May 2018.

 Return to Austria Wien

 In July 2019, Stöger returned to Austria Wien, becoming their sporting director.
 On 31 July 2020, he was appointed as head coach of the club for a third stint.
 He left the club by the end of the 2020–21 season.

 Move to Ferencváros

 On 5 June 2021, Stöger signed as head coach for Hungarian side Ferencváros.
 Under his tenure, the team managed to get to the group stage of the UEFA Europa League, where they were drawn together with Bayer Leverkusen, Celtic and Real Betis.
 Ferencváros lost five of the six group stage games, finishing last in their group.
 After suffering its first away loss domestically to newly-promoted Debreceni, he was relieved of his duties by the club on 13 December 2021.

 Rapid Wien

 In May 2025, Stöger became the head coach of Rapid Wien, signing a contract until 2027.
+He was dismissed by Rapid on 28 November 2025 after a 1–4 Conference League loss to Raków Częstochowa.